cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/utilities/configuration.md

 Configuration plugin can be used in combination with other plugins like terminal plugin or netconf plugin providing powerful capability to provision physical endpoints.

 ## Bugs & considerations
-- configuration_node_type - this should be changed to actual node as we want plugin to point to the node that actually holds configuration not given type.
+- configuration_node_type - this should be changed to actual node as we want plugin to point to the node that actually holds     not given type.
 In case of many configuration nodes of the same type - update workflow will update all of them which is not desired situation
 - add configuration_rolback workflow

 ## Blueprint